hygraph/ui-extensions-examples-with-nextjs/README.md

 An extension is "just a webapp":

-- you can use any language and framework to build it (eventually, as the current version of the sdk is for React only)
+- you can use any language and framework to build it (eventually, as the current SDK version is for React)
 - host it on your own domain
 - build flows requiring server-side treatment, like authenticating with another 3rd party platform
 - etc..